leny/kouto-swiss/README.md

 > I am committed to improving the readability of documents with heart and soul.
 As you can see, I'm **not** a native English speaker.
 I need your help.

-If you want to help the **kouto swiss** project, but don't want to write code, please, consider a little review of the docs, correcting my *very bad* English.
+If you want to help the **kouto swiss** project, but don't want to write code, please consider reviewing the docs, correcting my *very bad* English.
-Many thanks !
+Many thanks!

 ## Release History